hiwcode/kriy/docs/using-gates.md

 the reason, and the payload.
 Open **Decision activity** on the Gates page, or `GET /api/v1/gates/decisions`.

-## Agents can manage gates too

-Give an agent the built-in **`gate`** tools (Agent → Tools) and it can create, list, update, and delete gates from chat, scoped to its workspace.
-Assign them deliberately — an agent with these tools can also **weaken or delete existing guardrails**.

 ## Related

 - [Triggers](using-event-workflows.md) — the asynchronous sibling: emit an event, an agent handles it
 - [Webhooks](using-webhooks.md) — how async results get back to your app
-- [Tools & Prompts](using-tools.md) — the built-in `gate` tools